zzs1020/generator-ng2component/README.md

 3. run via yeoman
     > yo ng2component

-4. follow the command line instructions, and your component will be populated in designated folder.
+4. follow the command line instructions, and your component will be populated in designated directory.
     > it will prompt questions based on your **1st choice**:

     - **what do u wanna generate?**